zapta/wizio-pico/examples/baremetal/pico-cmsis-dap/README.md

 ```

 Put board in boot-uf2 mode, F5 for Debug...( tested on Windows 7/10 )

-_this cmsis-dap can not be probe & flasher simultaneously_

 _must work and with Arduino ( not tested )_